SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    >> print(type(of: result))
    << SomethingNew

-. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

-In the example above,
-the result builder always builds a value of type ``ErasedType``, instead of build a value whose type is either ``SomethingNew`` or ``SomethingElse`` depending on availability.

 For a complete list of how builder syntax is transformed into calls to the builder type's methods, see :ref:`Attributes_resultBuilder`.

-..
-OUTLINE

-   A result builder creates nested data structures using a lightweight syntax that looks like a natural extension to the language.

-   From the SE proposal:
-   which allows certain functions (specially-annotated, often via context) to implicitly build up a result value from a sequence of components.